 The Princeton Early Keyboard Center is a small independent school devoted to the teaching of harpsichord and clavichord playing, continuo realization and accompaniment, and related arts.
 The Center is located in Princeton, NJ, roughly equidistant from New York and Philadelphia.
-The Center's principal studios are at 323 Witherspoon Street (second floor) in Princeton, within walking distance of Princeton University, Westminster Choir College, and other cultural and educational resources.
+The Center's principal studios are at 50 Walnut Lane in Princeton, within walking distance of Princeton University, Westminster Choir College, and other cultural and educational resources.
+(The studio is not generally open for walk-ins, but is easily available by getting in touch with the Center.)

 Students of all levels, backgrounds, and interests are welcome to study at PEKC.
 The course of study is flexible, and always tailored to the needs, interests, and schedules of each student.
 Students taking lessons of any sort from the center have access to the studio for practicing as well as for lessons.The Director of the Center, and its principal teacher, is harpsichordist and organist Gavin Black.